Opinion | Rents for the rich are plummeting. Rents for the poor are rising. Why?

 Housing experts say other factors may be at play, too.
 Some lower-income areas were gentrifying even before the pandemic, leading to higher rents.

 Rent increases at the bottom of the market might also be an unintended consequence of the federal eviction moratorium imposed last year.
-As of late February, about a quarter of adult tenants in low-income households were behind on their rent, according to the Census Bureau’s Household Pulse Survey.
+The moratorium, scheduled to expire this month, shields struggling tenants from displacement and possible homelessness.
+As of late February, about a quarter of adults in low-income tenant households were behind on their rent, according to the Census Bureau’s Household Pulse Survey.
 Landlords stuck with tenants who can’t pay may try to offset these losses by raising rents on everyone else.
 Rents in lower-end units tend to already be close to operating costs, Schuetz noted, so landlords may have slim profit margins.

 Poorer tenants are also often reluctant to push back on rent hikes, given the complication and expenses of moving — particularly mid-pandemic.